7 Aum Arivu: Box office

 7 Aum Arivu had a strong opening on 25 October, a day prior to Diwali.
 It collected around ₹2.35 crore in Chennai in its opening weekend.
 The film earned ₹40.25 crore in its six-day opening weekend from all over the world.
 In Chennai alone, the film grossed ₹9 crore in its lifetime.
 Indian film trades considered the film a commercial success, despite a high budget and distribution price.
-7 Aum Arivu grossed an estimated ₹90 crore–₹109 crore worldwide in its lifetime; it was also Suriya's first film to cross ₹100 crores at the box office.
+7 Aum Arivu grossed an estimated ₹100 crore–₹109 crore worldwide in its lifetime; it was reported to be Suriya's first film to cross ₹100 crore at the box office.
 According to Udhayanidhi, it was the third highest-grossing Tamil film at the time of its release.

 Critical reception

 The film received mixed reviews from critics.
 J. Hurtado of Screen Anarchy wrote, "7aam Arivu is a good film with flashes of greatness.
 It is bogged down with commercial elements that do a grave disservice to the film we could have seen".
-Pavithra Srinivasan of Rediff.com rated three stars out of five, noting that the film was "worth a watch" and had "several things working for it".
+Pavithra Srinivasan of Rediff.com rated the film three stars out of five, noting that the film was "worth a watch" and had "several things working for it".
 N. Venkateswaran of The Times of India also rated the film three stars, saying, "If the movie deserves a look, it is only because of the ever-dependable Suriya" and was critical of Shruti Haasan's dialogue delivery.
-Malathi Rangarajan of The Hindu wrote "Murugadoss could have started off with a credible line at a lesser level, before trying the seventh.
+Malathi Rangarajan of The Hindu wrote, "Murugadoss could have started off with a credible line at a lesser level, before trying the seventh.
 All the same, plaudits to him for a sincere attempt to steer clear of the usual."

 Sify wrote that "the effort of Murugadoss to make a special kind of film is laudable but seems to lack the imagination required to pull off what he set out to achieve".
 The New Indian Express also noted that the film had "a brilliant opening, after which the rest lacks focus and coherence" and concluded that "watch it for the first 20 minutes".
-Deccan Herald wrote, "despite its techical finesse, Suriya’s ‘sang froid’ sophistry, Shruthi’s pretty as picture presence, “7am Arivu”, instead of being a savvy, slick thriller, turns out into a jingoistic, mindless moralising “jugaad”."
+Deccan Herald wrote, "despite its techical finesse, Suriya's 'sang froid' sophistry, Shruthi's pretty as picture presence, "7am Arivu", instead of being a savvy, slick thriller, turns out into a jingoistic, mindless moralising "jugaad"."
 Reviewing the Telugu-dubbed version, Jeevi of Idlebrain.com rated the film three out of five and wrote that "7th Sense is an example for a big-star-cast-huge-budgeted movie that looks wonderful on the paper, but falters in the execution.
 The concept is innovative, but format/screenplay/arch is not good enough to narrate this story in an arresting fashion".